jessicamindel/fbu-parstagram/README.md

 - [ ] User can like a post and see number of likes for each post in the post details screen.
 (2 points)

 ## My Own Stories
+- [x] Use Butterknife to reduce boilerplate
+- [ ] Use ParseLive to automatically update on a new post
+- [ ] Add user follow functionality
 - [ ] User can choose image filters before posting
 - [ ] User can annotate and draw on images...
   - [ ] With brushes